California DMV - Permit and License Questions

 Your California learner's permit expires 1 year from the day you applied for it at the DMV (not the date of issuance as many people accidentally think).

-You do not need to take driving lessons before applying for your permit, but you do need to be enrolled for driving lessons prior to applying.
+No, you do not need to take driving lessons before applying for your permit.

-Though we recommend you earn your learner's permit before taking lessons, we do offer special DMV Student Licenses, free of charge, that allow us to take
+Though we recommend you earn your learner's permit before taking lessons, we do offer special DMV Student Licenses, for a $10.00 fee, that allow us to take

 students on driving lessons even if they do not yet have a practice permit.

-If you fail your permit test (get more than 7 wrong), the CA DMV requires that you wait 7 days before you can retake your written permit test.
+If you fail your permit test (get more than 8 questions wrong), the CA DMV requires that you wait 7 days (not including the day the test was failed) before you can retake your written permit test.

-You get 3 chances to take the test, once every 7 days, before you have to start over by submitting a new DMV form DL44.
+You get 3 chances to take the test, once every 7 days, before you have to start over by submitting a new DMV Electronic Driver License and Identification Card (ID) Application.

 YES!
 Though our online drivers ed course will thoroughly teach you everything covered in the CA Drivers Handbook, we strongly recommend